puavo-org/puavo-os/parts/webmenu/INSTALL.md

-# Hacking
+# Installation

+Webmenu runs on relatively new Ubuntu releases such as Precise Pangolin and Quantal Quetzal.

 ## Source installation

-Current Web Menu devepment requires Ubuntu Precise Pangolin or later and a fork of Appjs.

 Here's how to setup the development environment for now: